sajidifti/laravel-command-center/README.md

 php artisan command-center:install
 ```

-This will:
+The installer will guide you through an interactive setup process, asking you to:

-- Publish the configuration file to `config/command-center.php`
+- Publish configuration file (default: Yes)
-- Publish compiled assets to `public/vendor/laravel-command-center/`
+- Publish compiled assets (default: Yes)
-- Display setup instructions
+- Add environment variables to `.env` and `.env.example` (default: Yes)

+For each environment variable, you'll be prompted with secure defaults:
+- **Route Prefix**: Includes a randomly generated secret path
+- **Username**: Default is `admin`
+- **Password**: Randomly generated 16-character password
+- **Session Lifetime**: Default is `120` minutes

 ### Option 2: Install for Local Development